MediaComem/comem-archidep/ex/big-browser-deployment.md

 and use your own copy of the repository instead of the provided one.
 This will make it easier for you to test the automated deployment at the end.

-Then perform the required setup as described in the [project's `README`][readme].
-Where necessary, you will need to find installation instructions for Ubuntu (version 18.04 Bionic).
+Then installed the required dependencies and perform the required setup as indicated in the [project's `README`][readme].
+Where necessary, you will need to find installation instructions for Ubuntu (version 20.04 Focal).

 Before attempting to set up the systemd service, nginx configuration and automated deployment, you might want to simply run the application manually in